oil on linen board

 13 x 11 x 1.5 inches in black frame

 This contemporary figurative painting is one in a series of Anatomy Paintings created by the artist in 2017.
 Goldstrom focuses on each body part as though it were a trophy - a muscled bicep, strong back, flexed buttocks.
-Here the artist idolizes the masculine nude buttocks.
+Here the artist idolizes the masculine flexed chest of a male nude.
 His painting style is subtly impressionistic with peppered brushstrokes that reflect light off of the natural curvatures of the muscle.
-The background color of this canvas is a cool sky blue that reflects and contrasts against the figure's warm nude skin tone.
+The background color of this canvas is a earth toned olive green that reflects and contrasts the figure's warm nude skin tone.